 As this is a literature and composition course, you will be expected to use every assignment that involves writing to practice your best composition skills.
-For your journal entries you will be responding in paragraph form and be graded on the following criteria.
+For your journal entries, you will be handwriting your responses in ink in your composition book or single subject spiral notebook.
+Your paragraph responses will be graded on the following criteria: